ekulkisnek/ekulkisnek/README.md

-## Most of these were created with replit.
-Others are forks of existing code that I used replit to modify or understand.
+## I used replit to write most of these repos.

+## Some are forked from existing code.

+## Some were so I could learn certain stacks.

 <!--
 **ekulkisnek/ekulkisnek** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.